...

 Brain Plasticity: How to Use Your Mind to Change Your Brain

 Mental activity strengthens the neural pathways in your brain associated with what you focus on with your thoughts and feelings.
 This is the way the brain functions in relationship to the mind.
-Understanding the way the brain works in connection to the mind and body gives us the ability to change.
+Understanding brain function, the way the brain works in connection to the mind and body, gives us the ability to change.
 To oversimplify this—but, nonetheless, clearly state what is happening—if you focus on happiness with your thoughts and feelings, you strengthen happiness pathways.
 If you focus on stress with your thoughts and feelings, you strengthen stress pathways.
 Every thought you think and feeling you feel, strengthens the circuitry in your brain known as your neural pathways.
-The science, study and application of how the neuroplasticity works is a whole new language.
+The science, study and application of how neuroplasticity works is a whole new language.
 Neural pathways are the basis of your habits of thinking, feeling, and acting.
 They are what you believe to be true and why you do what you do.
 Donald Hebb’s landmark discovery in 1949, “neurons that fire together wire together,” best explains the process of forming, strengthening, and solidifying neural pathways.4 We experience these pathways as our patterns in important areas of our life such as relationships, food, money, career, health and happiness levels.

-Brain Pathways
+What are Brain Pathways

 Hiking trails are similar to your brain pathways.
 Just as a grassy path becomes flattened, matted and worn away every time a hiker walks over it, as you focus on something with your thoughts, feelings, and behaviors, you strengthen your brain pathways.
 Over the days, months and years a well-traveled hiking trail becomes a well-worn pathway.
 Compare this to a trail that is not well-traveled or perhaps a faint trail made by small animals.
 These trails might be noticeable to the naked eye, however their visibility pales in comparison to the trails that get higher foot traffic.